EvoGrad: Efficient Gradient-Based Meta-Learning and Hyperparameter Optimization: Conclusions

 \section{Conclusions}

 We have proposed a new efficient method for meta-learning that allows us to scale gradient-based meta-learning to bigger models and problems.
-We have evaluated the method on a variety of problems, most notably learning feature-wise transformation layers and training with noisy labels using MetaWeightNet.
-In both cases we have shown significant time and memory efficiency improvements, while achieving similar accuracies as existing meta-learning methods.
+We have evaluated the method on a variety of problems, most notably meta-learning feature-wise transformation layers, training with noisy labels using Meta-Weight-Net, and meta-learning meta representation transformation for low-resource cross-lingual learning.
+In all cases we have shown significant time and memory efficiency improvements, while achieving similar or better performance compared to the existing meta-learning methods.